Introduction

 EU Organic Regulation

-This regulation establishes strict standards for organic food production, ensuring transparency and environmental integrity throughout the supply chain.
+This regulation establishes strict standards for food production, ensuring transparency and environmental integrity throughout the supply chain.
 Consumer demand for organic products has surged, prompting more producers to adopt sustainable farming practices.

 Food Information to Consumers Regulation (FIC)